iamdey/raf/README.md

 ## Technically

-For now it's web-based using [alphaTab](https://www.alphatab.net) to load `.gp` files and play song with midi instruments.
-To display tablatures, it could use webgl and canvas or just html+css.
+For now it's web-based using [alphaTab](https://www.alphatab.net) (it's amazing!) to load `.gp` files and play song with midi instruments.
+To draw and animate the tablatures, it uses [PixiJS](https://pixijs.com/).

 This is a prove of concept, later it could be anything, python, java, rust, wasm….

 ## Contributions